doctorfree/Asciiville/README.md

 for the Ranger File Manager can be found in `/etc/ranger/config/`.
 The Lynx web browser configuration is in `/etc/lynx/`, and the W3M web browser is configured in `/etc/w3m/`.

+After installing Asciiville and running the `ascinit` command, initialize the the command line Twitter client by invoking the `rainbowstream` command and authorizing the app to access your Twitter account.

 ### Mutt email configuration